4 heel hacks to make your night on the dancefloor that bit comfier!

-Except for the fact that we can’t wear heels anymore to save our lives.
+We just have one problem – we can’t wear heels to save our lives.

-This is fair enough.
-If heels aren’t for you, then rock your pair of flats and dance the night away comfortably!
+If the agony of heels aren’t for you, then that is completely fair enough.
+Rock your pair of flats and dance the night away comfortably!

-However, if like me, you’re dying to get back into them but dread the thought of the blisters the next morning, listen up to our top tips for easing yourself back into your heels.
+However, if like me, you love wearing them but dread the thought of the blisters the next morning, listen up to our top comfort tips for your heels.
 With these hacks, you’ll be strutting your stuff like a pro in no time!

 Watch what heels you’re buying